Adult contemporary music: Christian adult contemporary

 Contemporary Christian music (CCM) has several subgenres, one being "Christian AC".
 Radio & Records, for instance, lists Christian AC among its format charts.
 There has been crossover to mainstream and hot AC formats by many of the core artists of the Christian AC genre, notably Amy Grant, Michael W. Smith, Kathy Troccoli, Steven Curtis Chapman, Plumb, and more recently Big Daddy Weave, Casting Crowns, For King & Country, Lauren Daigle, MercyMe, and Newsboys.

+Spanish adult contemporary

+A number of Spanish-language stations in the U.S. run versions of the adult contemporary format oriented towards Latin pop, such as TelevisaUnivision's KLVE Los Angeles (one of the highest-rated Spanish-language radio stations in the country); upon its launch in 2014, Spanish AC station KVIB identified core artists such as Alejandro Fernández, Ana Gabriel, Romeo Santos, and Joan Sebastian.